ahhmedmostafaa/Algorithms-Analysis-Lab/README.md

 - [ ] Add automated tests comparing runtime for varying array sizes (empirical proof of the complexity analysis)
 - [ ] Add a chart plotting actual runtime vs input size
 - [ ] Let the user choose the sorting algorithm from the GUI

----
-*Originally built for an "Analysis of Algorithms" university course; refined for portfolio presentation.*